 Renal calcium excretion is regulated by tubular calcium reabsorption and filtered calcium load.
 Disruption of either or both of these mechanisms leads to abnormal calcium homeostasis.

-Primary hyperparathyroidism, sodium depletion, thiazide medications, and mutations in the calcium sensing receptors may cause increased tubular resortion of calcium leading to hypercalcemia
+Primary hyperparathyroidism, sodium depletion, thiazide medications, and mutations in the calcium-sensing receptors may cause increased tubular resorption of calcium leading to hypercalcemia

 A decreased tubular calcium reabsorption as hypoparathyroidism, abnormalities in the PTH receptors and CaR may lead to hypocalcemia.

 A decreased glomerular filtration rate in chronic kidney disease may lead to hypercalcemia.